What do you want to find?

 • it must end with a suffix denoting the type of entity (“Limited” / “Ltd” or “LLP”).

-STEP 2 – Compliance procedure
+STEP 2 – Regulatory Due Diligence

 The Anti-Money Laundering and Counter-Terrorist Financing Act requires corporate service providers to identify the beneficial owners of the company, the source of their funds and the nature of activities for which they will use the company.
 However frightening it may sound, this compliance check is quite simple and requires a client to provide the above information in free form, as well as proof of identity and of residential address for all the individuals in the company’s structure.
 Also, for each company, we sign an agreement with the beneficial owner for administration of the company and provision of audit services, as well as have a client information form filled in, solely for our files.

-STEP 3 – Invoice payment
+STEP 3 – Payment Processing

 having the documents signed by the directors and shareholders.